Saving and investing - the fundamentals

 When you choose to invest, you are generally looking to get a 'return' on your investment, and this can come in the form of either income or growth.

-Income returns include dividends received on shares, interest earned on cash, fixed interest investments or term deposits, or rental income on property.
+Income returns include dividends received on shares, income distributions from managed funds, interest earned on cash, fixed interest investments or term deposits, or rental income on property.
 You are required to disclose any income received on your tax return as assessable income for that financial year.

 Growth returns include the rise in the value of your share portfolio or the increase in the value of your property.
 While you won't need to pay tax on growth returns as they happen, once you realise the increase in value, for example, by selling your property, you will trigger capital gains tax for that financial year.